Quality research done by scholars from all disciplines

-Nordic Irish Studies is a peer-reviewed annual printed journal that was established in 2002 with the main aim of reflecting the research activities of the Centre for Irish Studies, Aarhus (CISA), Dalarna University Centre for Irish Studies (DUCIS), and NISN (Nordic Irish Studies Network).
-The journal soon attracted the attention of Irish Studies specialists from beyond the borders of the Scandinavian countries, and the journal consequently broadened its approach to include research within the area of Irish Studies also produced outside Scandinavia.
+Nordic Irish Studies is a peer-reviewed annual printed journal that was established in 2002 by the Centre for Irish Studies, Aarhus (CISA), Dalarna University Centre for Irish Studies (DUCIS), and NISN (Nordic Irish Studies Network).
+The journal is currently fully produced by DUCIS with the support of NISN.

 We believe that Irish Studies needs to be slightly ‘de-hibernicised’, i.e. that it needs to become less preoccupied with the study of notions and images of Ireland and their deconstruction, and more concerned with the study of issues relevant to Irish society, politics, history and culture in an international and comparative perspective.
 Nordic Irish Studies fosters the publication of scholarly work produced with this ethos.